 NOT pictured… after I got the door cut into smaller sections, I cut the two smaller “square” panels on the table saw.
 There is no way I could have used my table saw to cut all of these panels.

 After I got all my panels cut in relatively all the same size-HA- who am I kidding?
 None of these panels were the same size.
-I nearly scrapped the entire project at this point.
+I nearly scrapped the entire trunk made from a door project at this point.
 Had I intended to sell this, I would have tossed it.
 However, I was making this to keep, so I went forward.
 I used the best looking panels for the front and the top.

 I used the “crooked as a dog’s hind legs” panels for the back and the bottom.
 (They won’t be seen where I’ll be using this trunk)